CSM Victoria Carei: County leagues (2007–2022)

-With Florin Fabian on the bench, Victoria won the Liga IV – Satu Mare County in the 2007–08 season, but missed promotion to the 3rd league, after losing the promotion play-off 1–3 to winner of Liga IV – Bihor County, Liberty II Marghita.
+With Florin Fabian as player-coach, Victoria won the Liga IV – Satu Mare County in the 2007–08 season but missed promotion to the third league after losing the promotion play-off 1–3 to Liberty II Marghita, the winner of Liga IV – Bihor County.

-In the 2009–10 season, the team from Carei, with Zsolt Tabi as a coach, won again the Liga IV – Satu Mare County, but lost the promotion play-off 0–4 to Spicul Mocira, the winner of Liga IV – Maramureș County.
+In the 2008–09 season, under the guidance of Zsolt Tabi, Victoria won Series B of Liga IV – Satu Mare County but lost the county league final 1–2 against the Series A winner, Turul Micula, at Olimpia Stadium in Satu Mare.
+Tabi led the team from Carei to once again claim the Liga IV – Satu Mare County title in the 2009–10 season but lost the promotion play-off 0–4 to Spicul Mocira, the Liga IV – Maramureș County winner.

+The following season brought significant changes to Carei, with Alexandru Bagossyi appointed as the new head coach.
+The club signed several new players and promoted from the youth squads, aiming to recover from financial struggles and debt.
+However, Victoria finished 3rd in Series B in the 2010–11 season and ended the following season in 13th place.
+In the summer of 2012, Victoria withdrew from Liga IV and entered a two-year hiatus, remaining active only at the junior level.

 Led by Marius Botan, Victoria won the 2020–21 season Liga IV – Satu Mare County, but missed promotion after losing 0–3 to Real Bradu, the winner of Liga IV – Argeș County, in the preliminary round of promotion-play-off.

 Back in the national leagues (2022–present)

-After fifteen years in the Fourth Division, Victoria Carei, under the guidance of Marius Botan, was promoted to Liga III after winning the 2021–22 Liga IV Satu Mare County and the promotion play-off against Supporter 2.0 Cluj-Napoca (1–1 at Cluj and 3–0 at Carei), the winner of Liga IV – Cluj County.
+After fifteen years in the fourth division, Victoria Carei, under the guidance of Marius Botan, was promoted to Liga III after winning the 2021–22 Liga IV Satu Mare County and the promotion play-off against Supporter 2.0 Cluj-Napoca (1–1 at Cluj and 3–0 at Carei), the winner of Liga IV – Cluj County.

+In the 2022–23 season of Liga III, Victoria finished 9th in the regular season and narrowly avoided relegation, ranking 8th in the relegation play-out of Series X. In the 2023–24 season, Victoria improved to 6th in the regular season and finished 5th overall after the play-out round.
+However, after two seasons in the third division, Victoria withdrew due to financial problems and returned to Liga IV – Satu Mare County.